freerror/blender-unused-keys/README.md

 ## Getting the Current Keybinds from Blender

-Run this within the Python Scripting Interface with the system console open (Window | Toggle System Console):
+Run this within the Scripting workspace in Blender with the system console open to check for errors (Window | Toggle System Console):

 ```python
 from bpy import context as C